GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/inference-ref-arch/examples/llmd/README.md

   - gradio-nvidia-l4 is the front end chat interface abstracting the model server.
   - ms-inference-scheduling-llm-d-modelservice-nvidia-l4 is the model server
     running inference of Qwen3-0.6B.
-It way take some time for this deployment to be up completely depending upon the GPU availability
+It may take some time for this deployment to be up completely depending upon the GPU availability

 - Check all the resources